hanyuanz2000/Semantic_Segmentation_in_Video_Sequences_Competition/README.md

    - **Traning Data:** Training Data: 22,000 frame and their corresponding Mask from labeled training set (1000 videos and 22 frames for each videp)
    - **U-Net Architecture:** Utilizes a Unet segmentation model, currently designed to process individual frames without considering object movement

-## How to run the code (train and inference)
-Your GitHub README section for running the code is quite detailed but could benefit from a few refinements for clarity and professionalism.
-Here are some suggestions:

-1. **Title Refinement**: Use a clearer title.
-Instead of "How to run the code (train and inference)," consider something more descriptive, like "Training and Inference Instructions."

-2. **Formatting and Structure**: Use consistent formatting for directory names and script paths.
-Also, consider using bullet points for steps and organizing the content for better readability.

-3. **Typos and Grammar**: Correct spelling errors (e.g., "optinal" should be "optional," "diretory" should be "directory") and improve the grammar for professionalism.

-4. **Clarification of Instructions**: Provide a bit more detail in the optional arguments section, like a brief mention of what kind of arguments one can expect.

-5. **Consistency in Naming**: Ensure consistency in script names (e.g., the mismatch between `inference_val_with_reconstuctor.py` and `python inference_hidden_without_reconstuctor.py`).

 ## Training and Inference Instructions

 This section guides you through the process of training and conducting inference using various scripts in our repository.